mfouesneau/rs-gh-app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD-3 Clause License - see the [LICENSE](LICENSE) file for details.

-## Inspiration

-This tool was inspired by the bash scripts in the `bash-example/` directory, providing a more robust and cross-platform solution for managing GitHub-released applications.

 ## Advanced Examples